St. Botolph Architectural Conservation District

 Design Review Process

-PLEASE NOTE FOR 2017: We now accept applications on a rolling basis.
-Staff must determine that your application is "complete" fifteen (15) business days prior to the public hearing date for it to be added to an agenda.
-We cannot add incomplete applications to a public hearing agenda.
+PLEASE NOTE: Applications are accepted on a rolling basis.
+Staff must determine that your application is complete fifteen (15) business days prior to the public hearing date to be added to an agenda.
+Incomplete applications cannot be added to an agenda.

 - Review all instructions and documentation requirements before submitting your application to ensure it is complete.
 Only complete applications will be added to a public hearing agenda.